dmuth/guestbook/README.md

 ## Installation

+- Go into protected/sql/
+   - Update `user.sql` to have a different username or password if you wish
+   - Run the commands in `user.sql` as the database admin user
+      - `mysql -u admin_username -padmin_password < ./user.sql`
+   - Run the commands in `schema.sql` as the database user.
+      - `mysql -u guestbook_username -pguestbook_password < ./schema.sql`
 - Go into protected/config/
    - Season `db-dev.php` and `db-production.php` to taste.
    - Symlink one of those files to db.php, depending on whether